Constantine

 Getting to Constantine

-Before we delve into the wonders of Constantine, let’s talk about how to get there.
-The most convenient way to reach Constantine is by flying into Houari Boumediene Airport in Algiers, the capital city of Algeria.
-From there, you can take a domestic flight to Mohamed Boudiaf International Airport in Constantine.
-Alternatively, you can travel by train or bus from Algiers to Constantine, which offers a scenic journey through the Algerian countryside.
+To reach Constantine, fly into Houari Boumediene Airport in Algiers, then take a domestic flight to Mohamed Boudiaf International Airport in Constantine.
+Alternatively, consider a scenic train or bus ride from Algiers, which provides a glimpse of the Algerian countryside.

 Local Transportation